Taeuk-Jang/FADES/README.md

-This is supplementary material of ``FADES: Fair Disentanglement with Sensitive Relevance'' for NeurIPS 2023 submission.
+This is supplementary material of ``FADES: Fair Disentanglement with Sensitive Relevance'' for CVPR 2024 submission.

 This repository contains the following files:
-	NIPS23_train_cv.py: This python file is to train FADES on CelebA dataset NIPS23-Tab.ipynb: This notebook contains training of 3 versions (CMI, CI, COV) of FADES on 			Tabular (adult) dataset. module.py: This contains modules for various domains. dataloader.py: This is data loader for CelebA dataset. utils.py: This contains loss calculation and etc.
+	train_FADES.py: This python file is to train FADES on CelebA dataset FADES-Colored MNIST.ipynb: This notebook contains training of FADES on C-MNIST dataset. module.py: This contains modules for various domains and methods. dataloader.py: This is dataloader to load dataset. utils.py: This contains loss calculation and etc.

 To download the dataset, please visit the following websites and follow the instruction:
 	Adult dataset: https://github.com/Trusted-AI/AIF360